Humanitarian IED Clearance Course (HIEDC)

 - C-IED Search Equipment: The inspection, fault finding, set up and use of search equipment used on the course

-- Vehicle & Person Search: The techniques and equipment’s used to conduct searches of both vehicles and persons
+- Vehicle & Person Search: The techniques and equipment are used to conduct searches of both vehicles and persons

 - Response to a Find & 5C’s Operation: The responses and immediate drills to be carried out in the event of finding an item of ERW, the discovery of BME or an IED

-- Venue, Building and Rummage Searches: The planning, execution and conduct of vari- ous types of searches along with the additional hazards these searches present.
+- The venue, Building and Rummage Searches: The planning, execution and conduct of various types of searches along with the additional hazards these searches present.
 The equipment and Personal Protective Equipment (PPE) required to undertake searches.